-6.4 Capital risk management
+6.5 Capital risk management

 The Company manages its capital to ensure that it will be able to continue as a going concern while maximising the return to shareholders through the optimisation of the debt and equity balance.
-The Company's overall strategy remains unchanged from last year.

 7. Critical accounting estimates and judgments